jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * Less vs. more flexibility with the number of operators, at the cost/benefit of operands and address space

-* As previously mentioned, more details are to come on how the system encodes manages the instructions
+* As previously mentioned, more details are to come on how the system encodes and manages the instructions
 * For now, the takeaway is understanding how the 8 bits constrains the system's instructions